roonyh/ballerina/tool-plugins/vscode/README.md

         - ![install from vsix](https://github.com/ballerina-platform/ballerina-lang/blob/master/tool-plugins/vscode/plugin/docs/install-from-vsix.gif?raw=true)

-- Configure  `ballerina.home` path in settings.
-You should set the Ballerina platform installed path as `ballerina.home`. ( This step is mandatory for the Ballerina VSCode plugin features to work )
+- Plugin will automatically identify the ballerina home and if you need to set custom path, configure  `ballerina.home` path in settings.
+You should set the Ballerina platform installed path as `ballerina.home`. ( This step is optional)
     - To get to the settings in vscode use <kbd>CTRL</kbd> +  <kbd>,</kbd> in Windows and Linux and <kbd>⌘</kbd> + <kbd>,</kbd> in macOS.
 [More info](https://code.visualstudio.com/docs/getstarted/settings)

 - ![set sdk](https://github.com/ballerina-platform/ballerina-lang/blob/master/tool-plugins/vscode/plugin/docs/set-sdk.gif?raw=true)